hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 }
 ```

-This error is obsolete, as it was making it harder to convert
+This error was [moved to a linter](https://github.com/hhvm/hhast), as it was making it harder to convert
 partial mode files to strict.
 We still
 recommend avoiding this code style.